sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ```

 ### Concurrent Axis
-We also provide a ConcurrentAxis to fetch nodes concurrently.
+SirixDB also provides a `ConcurrentAxis` to fetch nodes concurrently.
 To execute an XPath-query as `//regions/africa//location`:

 ```java
 final var axis = new NestedAxis(